 Under the responsibiliy of Dr. Sylvain Delplanque, the psychophysiology lab makes it possible to elicit and record various bodily changes (such as heart rate, respiration, skin conductance, electromyography, temperature, etc.) during cognitive and emotive challenges.

 Module 6: acoustic cabin

 This module under the responsibiliy of Prof. Didier Grandjean makes it possible to carry out experiments while being totally isolated from outside noise.

 Module 7: visual perception lab

-Under the responsability of Prof. Patrik Vuilleumier the visual perception lab houses an eye-tracker.
+Under the responsibility of Prof. Patrik Vuilleumier the visual perception lab houses an eye-tracker.

 Module 8: examination room

 A seminar room with several identical computers can be booked by BBL researchers.